TobikoData/sqlmesh/docs/concepts/models/seed_models.md

   )
 );
 ```
-The `path` attribute provided as part of the definition represents a path to the seed's CSV file **relative** to the path of the definition's `.sql` file.
+The `path` attribute contains the path to the seed's CSV file **relative** to the path of the model's `.sql` file.

-The physical table with the seed's content gets created using column types inferred by Pandas.
-The dataset schema can be overridden as part of the model definition:
+The physical table with the seed CSV's content is created using column types inferred by Pandas.
+Alternatively, you can manually specify the dataset schema as part of the `MODEL` definition:
 ```sql linenums="1" hl_lines="6 7 8 9"
 MODEL (
   name test_db.national_holidays,